Distinguishing Cause from Effect Using Quantiles: Bivariate Quantile Causal Discovery: Causal Discovery using Quantiles

 In this section, we develop our quantile-based method for distinguishing between cause and effect from continuous and discrete observational data.

-We restrict ourselves to bivariate cases by considering pairs of univariate random variables.
-We further simplify the problem by assuming no confounding, no selection bias and no feedback.
+\textbf{Problem setting} We restrict ourselves to bivariate cases by considering pairs of univariate random variables.
+We further simplify the problem by assuming the existence of a causal relationship but the absence of confounding, selection bias, and feedback.